 For members of the faculty:

-- Prospectively plan the use of your time based on the totality of the commitments you’ve made.
+- Utilizing the Effort Planning and Allocation guide, prospectively plan the use of your time based on the totality of the commitments you’ve made.
 We do not endeavor to quantify the effort required to serve on a particular committee, teach a particular course, etc. Yet your commitments to sponsored projects must be reasonable in light of everything you have on your plate, including formal commitments such as courses, committees, and research projects.
 Routine involvement in departmental, University, and other professional activities, including writing proposals for future support, must also be considered.
 If you have doubts about your ability to fulfill any of your commitments, raise and resolve these with your department chair and make any necessary adjustments to arrive at an amenable plan.

 - Ensure that any salary charged to sponsored programs reflects effort you are able to fulfill.